pure-data/pure-data/extra/README.txt

 LICENSE.txt in this distribution for details.

 This package should run in Pd under linux, MSW, or Mac OSX.
-You can additionally compile fiddle~. bonk~, and paf~ for Max/MSP.
+You can additionally compile fiddle~, bonk~, and paf~ for Max/MSP.

 contents: